IT’S TIME TO SAVE LIVES

 The risk of being involved in a crash increases significantly at 0.05 BAC.
 The risk of being involved in a crash increases at each positive BAC level but rises very rapidly after a driver reaches or exceeds 0.05 BAC compared to drivers with no alcohol in their blood systems.
 Studies indicate that the relative risk of being killed in a single vehicle crash for drivers with BACs of 0.05 to 0.079 is at least 7 times that of drivers at .00 BAC.

-With the 7th highest rate of alcohol-impaired traffic fatalities in the nation, more needs to be done.
-Between 2016 – 2020, forty percent (40%) of all traffic fatalities in Hawai‘i involve alcohol.
+The fatality rate of alcohol-related crashes in Hawai‘i has increased since 2021; it remained almost unchanged from 2023 to 2024.
+Between 2016 and 2020, forty percent (40%) of all traffic fatalities in Hawai‘i involved alcohol.
 Reducing the per se limit for impaired driving to 0.05 BAC is a proven, effective strategy to reduce traffic fatalities and will have the same effect in Hawai‘i.

 Hawai‘i voters support lowering the BAC to 0.05.
 A recent statewide poll of Hawai‘i voters showed the majority (62%) of the state’s voters support lowering the BAC from 0.08 to 0.05